Speakers & Facilitators

 Speaker

-Andrew Grant – Founder, Andrew Grant Associates
+Founder, Grant Associates

 Andrew formed Grant Associates in 1997 to explore the emerging frontiers of landscape architecture within sustainable development.
 He has a fascination with creative ecology and the promotion of quality and innovation in landscape design.
 Each of his projects responds to the place, its inherent ecology and its people.